Procedure Information

 If you have been troubled by symptoms, the cause may be found and help decide if you need treatment or further tests.

-If a polyp is found this can often be removed during the procedure (there is more information about polyps later in this leaflet).
+If a polyp is found this can often be removed during the procedure (there is more information about polyps later in this booklet).

 Colonoscopy may be done as a follow up inspection if you have had a polyp in the past or other disease of the large bowel.